 With over 2,000 kilometres of trails in and around the city and out into the suburbs you’re never short of options for both urban and rural bike rides in Melbourne.
 If you’re after proper alpine climbs they’re not too far away either.

-Because of the range and variety of tracks, trails and routes on offer, cycling in Melbourne can sometimes feel like you’re right out in the countryside rather than a huge metropolitan city.
+Because of the range and variety of tracks, trails and routes on offer, biking Melbourne can sometimes feel like you’re right out in the countryside rather than a huge metropolitan city.
 But if city riding is your thing, there’s a route for that too – with 31 kilometres of uninterrupted cycle path from the city centre’s South Bank along the bay’s edge to Mordialloc.

 We’ll cover some of the best bike routes in Melbourne named here in more detail below.

 Melbourne’s topography means if it’s hills you’re after, head to the eastern side of the city for the best cycling climbs.
 The Dandenong Ranges has many climbing options and is a stunning place to ride a bike, with its towering eucalypt trees and tree ferns.

 The inner and outer north eastern suburbs offer an array of rolling punchy routes and loops where you can rack up 500 metres of climbing per hour.
 The “Tour de Burbs” bunch ride, one of Melbourne’s group rides, meets every Tuesday and Thursday nights tackling the hills of eastern Melbourne.
 Join the ride at the intersection of Chandler Highway and Yarra Boulevard to get your midweek hill fix.